mirror/dd-wrt/src/router/frr/doc/user/bfd.rst

    Enables or disables logging of session state transitions into Up state or when the session transitions from Up state to Down state.

+.. clicmd:: authentication key-chain NAME

+   Configure peer or profile to use a key-chain.
+That key-chain refers to a list of available key tuple made up of a crypto algorithm and a key-string.
+Those values are used in BFD packets.
+Clear text and hmac-sha1 algorithm is currently supported.

+.. clicmd:: authentication algorithm meticulous

+   Configure peer or profile to use meticulous mode when the key-chain is configured with a hmac-sha1 crypto algorithm.

 BFD Peer Specific Commands
 --------------------------